 Once the 10 measurements are taken, you can choose from a variety of fabrics.
-When I ordered my shirt, most of the fabrics came from Tessitura Monti in Italy, although it’s hard to believe considering that they also weave fabrics at a lower cost in India and some summer fabrics came from Thomas Mason.
+When I ordered my shirt, J. Hilburn claimed that the fabrics came from Tessitura Monti in Italy, although it’s hard to believe considering that they also weave fabrics at a lower cost in India and some summer fabrics came from Thomas Mason.
 Both are renowned European manufacturers of high quality fabrics.

 All J. Hilburn fabrics are categorized into four price tiers: Blue Label $89, Brown Label $109, Burgundy Label $139, and Black Label $159.

 In order to keep the prices low, J. Hilburn buys fabrics only once a year.
 Since it is difficult to predict what fabric will be popular, some fabrics will inevitably sell out.
 Since my appointment was at the end of the season, there were a number of fabrics that were not available anymore.
 However, that did not really matter to me since I opted for a classic light blue –white striped twill fabric of super 80’s 2/2 from Tessitura Monti, which was in the Burgundy Label Range for $139.

 Subsequently, I picked the curved cutaway collar, double or French cuffs, a front placket and side pleats in the back.
 While it would have been possible to change the length and angle of the collar wings, I was unable to get a collar with a tie space.
 Generally, J. Hilburn offers two armholes – a regular sized one and a slimmer European version.
 Optionally, it is also possible to make the armhole even smaller.